EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W02D02 Burp Suite.md

 ## Navigating and configuring Burp Suite

-To configuration your Burepsuite follow these steps:

-1. let's start to configure **proxy** for our Firefox

-- First open terminal and start our burepsuite, we can do that by typing this command
+- let's start the Burp Suite open terminal and typing this command

       burpsuite